abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 Heraclitus was a prominent Greek philosopher from the pre-Socratic era.
 Most of his works are now lost save for interpretations from other philosophers and short slogans the most famous of which is "everything flows".
 Still, we know that, in his philosophy, Heraclitus painted a picture of a world which was (as this phrase suggests) characterised by constant change and in which nothing remains the same from moment to moment.
 "In the same river we both step and do not step", he said ", we are and we are not."
 A tragic view, due to which he was known as "the Weeping Philosopher" as opposed to his "colleague" Democritus who, having theories which were more akin to contemporary scientific thought, aiming to help us explain and make sense of the world, was known as "the Laughing Philosopher".

 It is not that Heraclitus's thoughts don't make sense.
 But theories which make sense by themselves are not the same as theories which help us to make sense of the world.
-A theory which does both of these things is true science, provided it only operates in its own (usually very limited) scope (Darwin's theory of evolution is scientific only when we talk about animal species, not human societies, for example).
+A theory which does both of these things is a true science, provided it only operates in its own (usually very limited) scope (Darwin's theory of evolution is scientific only when we talk about animal species, not human societies, for example).
 A theory which allows us to make sense of the world without itself making sense can be a religion or another kind culture-shaping doctrine.

 And what about such sceptic theories which make sense by themselves without actually telling us anything useful like that of Heraclitus, or like David Hume's attack on the causality principle, which inspired Kant to write the critique?
 They habituate a weird limbo.
 While they do provide interesting insight, they are not something that most people would choose to study, or even want to know much about.
 Which is understandable - there is no takeaway in such theories.
 They tell us nothing about how we should live our life, or what we should do when we feel that we've lost direction.
 All they do is to confuse us and make us more unsure of us, so in a way, they are the opposite of useful.
 Throughout history, they have been sometimes banned, and, more often, ignored by the general public because rarely fit into an overall picture which is promoted as something we should follow.
 Some people like to study them as mental exercises.
 Even more extraordinarily, there are ones who are ready and willing to incorporate them into their worldview.
 Such people are willing to dedicate themselves to searching the ultimate truth, while at the same time preserve a healthy (and even unhealthy) dose of scepticism and the knowledge that such thing does not really exist.
 They are motivated to dwell into philosophy a little (or a lot) deeper and really try to make sense of even the most sceptic theory in a way that *also*, tells them how to live their life, or at least gives them a hint.
 And although the result of their efforts seems a bit artificial at times (as Kant's critics always like to point out for his philosophy) it is interesting, if only due to the fact that it reaches the limits of the knowable.